Impact of Brexit on the marketing of products in the European single market

-Starting March 30, 2019, UK-based manufacturers and importers will no longer be considered EU-based economic operators.
+At the end of the agreed transitional period,, UK-based manufacturers and importers will no longer be considered as EU-based economic operators.
 Under Union law, from this withdrawal date, distributors will become importers who import products from a third country into the Union market.
 Consequently, they will need to meet the requirements applicable to importers.

-If the designation of an authorized representative in the EU is required as a result of specific Union legislation, the recognition of such an authorized representative if based in the UK will expire on March 30, 2019.
-Manufacturers should therefore ensure that their authorized representatives are relocated to any of the 27 EU Member States in due time.
+If the designation of an authorized representative in the EU is required as a result of specific Union legislation, the recognition of such an authorized representative if based in the UK will expire on January 1, 2021.
+Manufacturers should therefore ensure that their authorized representatives are established in one of the 27 EU Member States in due time.

-Ramifications for notified bodies and conformity assessment procedures
+Implications for Notified Bodies and conformity assessment procedures

-The application of certain sector-specific regulations requires the involvement of Notified Bodies in conformity assessment procedures.
-Under Union product legislation, Notified Bodies must be established in an EU Member State and must be designated by a Member State notifying authority in order to perform activities as part of a conformity assessment.
+The application of certain European legislations requires the involvement of Notified Bodies in conformity assessment procedures.
+Under Union product legislation, Notified Bodies must be established in an EU Member State and must be designated by a competent authority of a Member State in order to perform activities as part of a conformity assessment.

-Starting March 30, 2019 - respectively starting December 31 with the ratification of the withdrawal agreement -, UK Notified Bodies will lose their status as European Notified Bodies and will not be able to perform conformity assessment activities under European legislation going forward.
-As a result, certificates issued by a British Notified Body will no longer be valid as from the withdrawal date.
+British Notified Bodies based in Great Britain will lose their EU status from January 1, 2021 and will therefore not be able to perform conformity assessment activities under European legislation from that date.
+As a result, certificates issued by such a Notified Body will no longer be valid as of this date.

-This also applies to the British type-approval authority, which may no longer issue type-approval certificates under European legislation starting March 30, 2019 - respectively starting December 31 with the ratification of the withdrawal agreement.
-Any issued certificates will become invalid on that date.
-Similarly, UK-based Notified technical services working on behalf of the British type-approval authority will lose their status as European Notified technical services.
+This also applies to the British type-approval authority (homologation of vehicles).
+This authority may not issue type-approval certificates under European law January 1, 2021 and any issued certificates will become invalid on that date.
+Similarly, UK-based British Notified technical services working on behalf of the British type-approval authority will lose their status as European Notified technical services.